Runtheons/runtheons-validate/README.md

 - root
     - index.js > Export of the validator
-    - validate/data.js > Data type of the validator
+    - validate/data.js > The export data type of the validator
+	- superData.js > The super class of a data
+	- numberData.js > The class of a number data, it provides int, float and double type
+	- stringData.js > The class of a string data, it provides string and email type
+	- dateData.js > The class of a date data, it provides date, datetime and time type
+	- fileData.js > The class of a file data, it provides file type
     - validate/Runtheons_validate.js > Main program of the validator